 Graduates of the School for Social Sciences will be leaders in their professional and civic communities by demonstrating the ability to critically analyze social issues and apply theory to address social change.

-GARY E. BACHMAN, M.S.W.
+THOMAS BACH, PH.D.
+Assistant Professor of History GARY E. BACHMAN, M.S.W.
 Associate Professor of Social Work